hiiamboris/red-wiki/Rich-Text-support.md

 What we call "rich text" here is a paragraph of text, where different graphic styles can be applied to segments of the text in a given paragraph.
 The proposed API has three different levels, from simplest to most optimized:

 1. Using the RTD dialect (from VID, or when manually constructing the face).
-2. A low-level rich styling dialect for a single paragraph.
+2. A low-level rich styling dialect for a single paragraph (for fast performance).
-3. Multiple rich text paragraphs in a single face.
+3. Multiple rich text paragraphs in a single face (for complex layouts).

 ## High-level Rich-Text Dialect